wduraes/Workshops/README.md

 Testing and troubleshooting more advanced circuits is hard.
 Buying an Oscilloscope might be an overkill, so come and learn how a Logic Analyzer can help you to understand, study and fix your projects!

+## Coming soon:

+We're always adding new titles to our Workshop list based on the new technologies, trends and by interest of Snoco Makers community.
+Next ones in the list* are:

+1. Visual Studio Code + Arduino
+2. GiT for makers: never lose that sketch again
+3. uPython and the ATSAMD Michrochip family
+4. IoT 201: create and end to end solution based on Mosquitto, Node-Red, InfluxDB and Grafana

+* This list is subject to change and, as per today, there is no planned date to release these titles